hagenaue/FrontalPole_Microarray/README.md

 medRxiv 2022.06.03.22275600; doi: https://doi.org/10.1101/2022.06.03.22275600
 (Preprint)

-This code was primarily written by Liam Cannon Thew Forrester, with some additional contribution by Megan Hagenauer and Evelyn Richardson.
+This code was primarily written by Liam Cannon Thew Forrester, with mentorship and guidance by Megan Hagenauer.

 # Navigating the code: